 - Bananas: Bananas provide a bit of natural sweetness to these waffles.
 Use overripe bananas for best results.

-- Baking Powder: To help the waffles to rise and get nice and fluffy when they cook.
+- Baking powder: To help the waffles to rise and get nice and fluffy when they cook.

-Preheat waffle iron and spray with non-stick cooking spray.
+- Preheat waffle iron and spray with non-stick cooking spray.

 - Add the ingredients to a blender.

-Blend until almost smooth.
+- Blend until almost smooth.
 You may need to add a bit more milk if the batter still seems too thick.

-Pour about 1 cup of the batter onto the waffle iron (the amount will depend on the size of your waffle iron).
+- Pour about 1 cup of the batter onto the waffle iron (the amount will depend on the size of your waffle iron).
 Allow waffle to cook.
 I cook mine on close to the highest setting (5/6) and about a minute or two after the waffle iron says it’s ready, so that the waffles are a little more browned and crispy.
 If you prefer softer oatmeal waffles, you can take them out when the buzzer goes off.

 - Repeat with remaining waffle batter.
 Serve warm with desired toppings!

-Recipe Tips
+Recipe Notes:

 - I don’t typically add sweetener to the waffles as I don’t like my waffles to be overly sweet.
 You may wish to add some stevia, maple syrup, or honey (or other desired sweetener) to the waffle batter if you prefer sweeter waffles.